CielP/Automating-system-update/README.md

 Automating system update
 ===
-There is a product runs in Ubuntu 16.04
+There is a product that runs in Ubuntu 16.04 VM
-- It runs in a vm
-- It **does not have Internet**
+- We have deployed multiple products VM in some various enviroment, some of them **cannot access Internet**
 - The product has two projects, they are written in python and Ruby on Rails
   - The Python project:
     - located at `/opt/project-python`